iotaledger/iota-wiki/internal/participate/use-cases/nfts.md

 ## NFT Projects

-The community also creates really amazing artworks and already dropping them on the Smart Contrat Testnet.
-Please note - all these NFTs are on the Testnet, and be careful that some NFT projects might do new drops when the mainnet launches.
+The community also creates really amazing artworks and already dropping them on the Smart Contract testnet.
+Please note - all these NFTs are on the testnet, and be careful that some NFT projects might do new drops when the mainnet launches.

 Here is a list of communiy projects.
 Please feel free to add yours!